Track Down: Cast

 The real Tsutomu Shimomura makes a cameo appearance as a hacker.

 Release

 The film was released to theaters in France as Cybertraque in 2000, then on DVD in Europe as Takedown later, such as in Germany in May 2003.
 It was released on DVD in the U.S. as Track Down in late 2004.

-Criticism
+Reception

+Critics

+On DVD Talk, Francis Rizzo III wrote that "there's plenty of tension and excitement, but it doesn't seem to add up to anything.
+Sneakers is a better bet for anyone looking for a computer movie."
+On Variety, Joe Leydon wrote that this "fact-based drama about notorious computer hacker Kevin Mitnick looks and sounds like an extended episode of a stylish teleseries."

 Factual inaccuracies

 In Kevin Mitnick's The Art of Deception, Mitnick states that both book and movie are "extremely inaccurate" and based on media hype.
 In the film, Mitnick and Shimomura meet twice; one of these meetings prompts Kevin to flee to Seattle.
 This meeting did not actually take place.

 The film depicts Mitnick hacking into Shimomura's computers and stealing/deleting his files and software.
 Though Mitnick admits hacking Shimomura's computers using IP spoofing, he claims he never caused any damage to anyone by deleting files or data, merely copying source code of some software, out of curiosity.
 The film also shows Mitnick hacking NORAD, the NSA and other famous government institutes, which never in fact happened.

 The 2001 documentary Freedom Downtime tries to get behind some of the false rumors about Kevin Mitnick that ended up being presented as facts in the film.